 Don't worry: We know it's hard to pick.
 Luckily, nobody says you can't go more than once.

-Next, you'll want to think about if you prefer a single-day tour, a multi-day tour, or if you'd prefer to just rent the "sled" and go on your own without a guide.
+Next, you'll want to think about whether you prefer a single-day tour, a multi-day tour, or if you'd prefer to just rent the "sled" and go on your own without a guide.

 - Single-day tours are mostly full-day, early wake-up affairs that make the most of an entire day of snowmobiling.
 Lunches are generally provided at the destination.